Overview

 .

-In short, we supports 4 toggle types to: visibility
+In short, we support 4 toggle types: visibility

 , display